gfiami/gfiami/README.md

 ## My name is Gabriel, but everyone calls me by my surname: Fiami!

 - 💻 I’m currently working on my portfolio.
-- 🧠 I’m currently studying to be a full-stack developer.
+- 🧠 I’m currently studying to be a full-stack developer, majoring in Systems Analysis and Development.
 - 🌈 Pronouns: he/him.
 - 🎬 Fun fact: I watch few movies and series with "real" humans.
 I prefer cartoons like "Gravity Falls" and "Amphibia".
 <div align="center">